Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Methods

 The model then leverages an encoder, a masked conditional prior, and a decoder.
 First, tokens are embedded and summed with sinusoidal positional encodings, then passed through a 2-layer Transformer encoder (hidden size 256, 8 heads).
 We apply padding masks and average the contextual embeddings across non-\texttt{<pad>} positions to obtain a fixed-dimensional sequence representation, from which two linear heads produce the mean and log-variance of a diagonal-Gaussian posterior $q(z\mid y)$ over the latent $z$.
 The masked conditional prior forms the condition summary $s$ as described previously.
 Finally, a 2-layer Transformer decoder (hidden size 256, 8 heads) autoregressively models $p(y\mid z,s)$: its cross-attention memory concatenates two tokens --- a latent token obtained by projecting $z$ and a condition token obtained by projecting $s$ --- and at each step the decoder attends to both while predicting the next amino acid symbol until emitting \texttt{<eos>}.

 For a mini-batch of size $N$, we seek to minimize

-with $\beta$ a cyclic Kullback–Leibler (KL) weight and $\lambda_{\text{mask}},\lambda_{\text{bin}},\lambda_{\text{cont}}$ scalar hyperparameters.
-The reconstruction loss $\mathcal{L}_{\mathrm{rec}}$ is the negative log–likelihood of the ground–truth amino–acid at each non-\texttt{<pad>} position under the decoder’s categorical distribution (token–level cross–entropy with label smoothing and teacher forcing).
+with $\beta$ a cyclic Kullback-Leibler (KL) weight and $\lambda_{\text{mask}},\lambda_{\text{bin}},\lambda_{\text{cont}}$ scalar hyperparameters.
+The reconstruction loss $\mathcal{L}_{\mathrm{rec}}$ is the negative log-likelihood of the ground-truth amino-acid at each non-\texttt{<pad>} position under the decoder's categorical distribution (token-level cross-entropy with label smoothing and teacher forcing).

 For the divergence term, we follow the VAEAC approach~\cite{ivanovVariationalAutoencoderArbitrary2018} and use the closed‐form KL divergence between diagonal Gaussians.
 Let the encoder posterior for sample $n$ be $q_n(z\mid y)=\mathcal{N}(\mu_n,\operatorname{diag}(\sigma_n^2))$ and the masked conditional prior be $p_n(z\mid s)=\mathcal{N}(\mu_{\mathrm{prior},n},\operatorname{diag}(\sigma_{\mathrm{prior},n}^2))$, both in latent dimension $K$.
 The KL loss is then